scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 }
 ```

 You can apply the schema in the same way as above.
+Note that `--coordinator` is specified to create the coordinator table needed for transactions.

 ```
-java -jar scalar-schema-standalone-<version>.jar --cassandra -h localhost -u cassandra -p cassandra -f src/main/resources/emoney-transaction-schema.json
+java -jar scalardb-schema-loader-<version>.jar --config scalardb-client.properties --schema-file src/main/resources/emoney-transaction-schema.json --coordinator
 ```

 ## Run the sample